TengHuo/DataScienceSummary/Network_Theory/7network_optimisation.md

-# Introduction to Network Optimisation
+# Network Optimisation

-## What is optimisation
+Lecture 10, 11

+## Optimisation Overview

-## What is network optimisation
+### What is network optimisation

+Network optimisation refers to a set of techniques used to improve performance of the network.

-## KPIs for network optimisation
+### KPIs for network optimisation

+### Steps of network optimisation

 ## Steps of network optimisation

-## Minimum Cost Flow Problem